resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 SCP is a good tool to have available.
 But a graphical environment can be much easier to use.

-Go to [CyberDucks home page](https://cyberduck.io/) and download the client file that is correct for your laptop.
+Go to [CyberDuck's home page](https://cyberduck.io/) and download the client file that is correct for your laptop.

 Then run it.